National First Nations Dingo Forum 2023

-Girringun Aboriginal Corporation aims to engage Aboriginal Rangers, Traditional Owners and Elders across the state of Queensland to provide the Aboriginal perspective and to lead a respected debate on the Dingo based on Aboriginal lore and cultural environmental knowledge.
+Girringun Aboriginal Corporation aims to engage Aboriginal Rangers, Traditional Owners and Elders across the nation to provide the Aboriginal perspective and to lead a respected debate on the Dingo based on Aboriginal lore and cultural environmental knowledge.

 The forum platform enables Aboriginal Rangers, Traditional Owners and Elders to open the discussion about the Dingo in a healthy, robust and transparent dialogue.
 It is hoped that through these discussions that Aboriginal Rangers, Traditional Owners and Elders can create pathways to a better understanding of the Dingo from a cultural perspective and advocate a change in current management methods:

 Implement and encourage the use of non-lethal methods for Dingo Conservation.